angshenting/scba-techcomm/SCBA_GCoC.md

 means the facility set up at the site of a National Championship for the teams to register their Line-ups and for the provision of other services relating thereto.

 ### 2.15 Playing Area
-the area defined by the APBF which may include the lobby in the immediate vicinity of the actual playing rooms, the toilets adjoining the playing rooms which are designated for the use of the players and any other rooms/lobby areas to be decided on site.
-Such areas will be identified to the participants through the Souvenir Programme or the Daily Bulletin at the Championships.
+the area defined by the SCBA which may include the lobby in the immediate vicinity of the actual playing rooms, the toilets adjoining the playing rooms which are designated for the use of the players and any other rooms/lobby areas to be decided on site.
+Such areas will be identified to the participants through the Chief TD.

 ### 2.16 President
 means the President of the SCBA.

 ### 2.17 Reviewer and His Assistants
-The reviewer and his assistant(s) are appointed by the APBF President before the start of the championship and will review the TD’s rulings where required to do so.
+The reviewer and his assistant(s) are appointed by the SCBA President before the start of the championship and will review the TD’s rulings where required to do so.

 ### 2.18 Schedule of Play
-means the schedule for the play of an Asia Pacific Bridge Federation Championship or Congress or Asia Cup, either as contained in the Supplementary Conditions of Contest or as subsequently determined by the APBF.
+means the schedule for the play of an National Championship, either as contained in the Supplementary Conditions of Contest or as subsequently determined by the SCBA.

 ### 2.19 Session
 means a segment of play (as prescribed by the Schedule of Play) after which scores are computed.

 ### 2.20 Supplementary Conditions of Contest
-means the additional Conditions of Contest issued from time to time by the APBF for the further regulation of APBF Championships & Congress and Asia Cup.
+means the additional Conditions of Contest issued from time to time by the SCBA for the further regulation of a National Championship or other events organized by the SCBA.

 ### 2.21 Supplementary Sheets
 means such additional pages containing system details as are annexed to and form part of WBF Convention Cards in accordance with these and the Supplementary Conditions of Contest.